- New Hampshire

 When do I need to register to vote in Indiana?

-Hoosiers must be registered to vote by Tuesday, October 9th
+Hoosiers must have been registered to vote by Tuesday, October 9th.

 How do I register to vote in Indiana?

 Am I already registered to vote?